Architecture of PowerShell Automation Platform

 - Output: Results are logged, reported via email, or saved as dashboards/reports in various formats (JSON, CSV, HTML).

-- Integration: Data may be synchronized with cloud services or other enterprise systems.
+- Integration: Data may be synchronized with cloud services or other production systems.

 Security Architecture